codecreateworld321/Community-Search/README.md

 {query} the query vertex.
 {lower bound of size} the lower bound of size.
 {upper bound of size} the upper bound of size.
 {time limit} the limit of running time.
-If running time is over the time limit, terminate the program and output the subgraph with the maxinum min-support/min-degree among all computed subgraph satisfying size constraint and including query vertex.
+If running time is over the time limit, terminate the program and output the subgraph with the maxinum min-support/min-degree among each computed subgraph satisfying size constraint and including query vertex.

 #### Running Instance
 1. Running makefile to produce "STExa" and "TD", "make";